T-kON99/ShopeeCodeLeague/README.md

 ### Gmail Credentials

 Obtain these from your Gmail account.
-Follow steps at [here]().
+Follow steps at [here](https://developers.google.com/gmail/api/quickstart/python) and click enable the Gmail API.
 Name the file as `credentials.json`.
 Alternatively you can change it from the source code itself.

 ### Discord Webhook